 due to very high demand it creates traffic congestion across the UK.
 This congestion and the time spent in it costs the people of the UK a lot of money; both as individuals and as a

-Here are some tips to help you bring down the cost of travelling by a car:
+Here are some tips to help you bring down the cost of traveling by car:

 ● Buy or lease a car within your budget

-● Make sure to buy a car with warranty to avoid expensive repair bills
+● Make sure to buy a car with the warranty to avoid expensive repair bills

 ● Shop around for better service deals and service regularly

-● Fill up your tank on a cheapest day
+● Fill up your tank on the cheapest day

 ● Shop around for better insurance deals